 Immanuel Kant wrote Groundwork of the Metaphysic of Morals in 1785.
-He argued that order for one to act in a morally right way, one must act from duty.
+He argued that in order for one to act in a morally right way, one must act from duty.
 Kant argued that it is not the consequences of actions that make them right or wrong, but the motives that enabled the action.
 He concludes what truly good is: “Nothing in the world – indeed nothing even beyond the world – can possibly be conceived which could be called good without qualification except goodwill.”

 Deontology is a normative ethical theory that defines, as Kant had propounded, the morality of an action should be based on whether that action itself is right or wrong and not on what it achieves.
 Kant notes that a person has goodwill when he “acts out of respect for the moral law.”
-And that there are certain universal moral laws which are the guiding principle behind the ethical behaviour known as the “categorical imperative.”
+And that there are certain universal moral laws that are the guiding principle behind the ethical behaviour known as the “categorical imperative.”
 Deontological philosophy argues that it is “the means that justify the ends.”
-One of the most influential deontological works in recent times comes from a Harvard philosopher John Rawls, in his work, A Theory of Justice propounds a social-contract based on the “veil of ignorance.”
+One of the most influential deontological works in recent times comes from Harvard philosopher John Rawls, in his work, A Theory of Justice propounds a social-contract based on the “veil of ignorance.”